symsoft/ecc-api-guide/assign_a_service.md

 ```

 ---
-__TODO:__ Is it wise (stringent) to POST without body?
+__TODO:__ Is it good practice to POST without body?
 Do we need to assign several services in one operation?
 Perhaps we should change to use a body with a list of services.